MicrosoftDocs/dynamics365smb-docs/business-central/sales-reports.md

 * [Package tracking](sales-how-track-packages.md)
 * [View unposted and posted blanket sales order lines](sales-how-to-create-blanket-sales-orders.md#to-view-unposted-and-posted-blanket-sales-order-lines)

 ## Explore sales reports with Report Explorer

-To get an overview of available reports relevant for sales, choose **All reports** on the top pane of your Home page.
-This action opens the Role Explorer filtered to the features in the **Report & Analysis** option.
-Now find the *Sales and Marketing* heading and choose **Explore**.
+To get an overview of the reports that are available for sales, choose **All Reports** on your Home page.
+This action opens the Role Explorer, which is filtered to the features in the **Report & Analysis** option.
+Under the **Sales and Marketing** heading, choose **Explore**.

 :::image type="content" source="media/report-explorer-sales.png" alt-text="Example of reports on the finance role center." lightbox="media/report-explorer-sales.png":::

 To learn more, go to [Finding Reports with the Role Explorer](ui-role-explorer.md).

 ## See also